SAP-samples/btp-terraform-mooc-terra1/units/unit_4_2/README.md

 ### Adding the URL to the Cloud Foundry space

-The URL to the Cloud Foundry space is constructed in a similar fashon as the URL to the subaccount:
+The URL to the Cloud Foundry space is constructed in a similar fashion as the URL to the subaccount:

 ```terraform
 https://account.hanatrial.ondemand.com/trial/#/globalaccount/<Global Account ID>/subaccount/<Subaccount ID>/org/<ORG ID>/space/<Space ID>/applications